Then Marry Only One

 ‘Yes, why not?
 You are only doing God’s work by granting your family more gifts.
 Isn’t that a blessing?’

 ‘I rather do God’s work well with one first.
 Plus, you know how important it is to space.’

 ‘Yes, husband,’ she beckoned with her eyebrows raised playfully.

 ‘Please stop being condescending.
 It’s not appropriate,’ Salim remarked.

 ‘I was simply teasing,’

 ‘A smart wife would know how to judge situations,’ Salim then quoted another famous Imam, the Imam as-Sadiq who stated, “A woman who respects her husband and does not harass him, will be fortunate and prosperous”.

 Atirah was full and pushed herself away.
-Damia readjusted her undergarments while her husband turned his stare to the floor out of respect for her modesty.
+Damia readjusted her garment while her husband turned away out of respect for her modesty.
 She placed Damia over her lap, watching her little eyes doze off again for another couple of hours of slumber.
 ‘I’ll put her in her crib,’ she excused herself to the bedroom.

 Salim was thinking hard, stroking the few hairs that popped from his chin until Damia came back to the living room and dropped her back on to the couch.